-Let me begin by saying that despite these challenges, counties did a tremendous job running a successful, fair and accurate election in 2020.
+It is important to emphasize that despite the challenges faced in 2020, counties did a tremendous job running a successful, fair and accurate election.
 That said, we learned a great deal from our experience implementing Act 77 during the 2020 elections and we know there are ways in which changes to the law can improve our ability to administer elections, as well as our ability to provide more efficient results.
-CCAP's Elections Reform Committee convened after the November election and began reviewing county experiences, ultimately resulting in a preliminary report and recommendations released in January, which is attached to this testimony for your consideration.
+CCAP's Elections Reform Committee - which comprises county officials and county election directors from across the state - convened shortly after the November election and began reviewing county experiences, ultimately resulting in a preliminary report and recommendations released in January.
+That report is attached to this testimony and contains our top recommendations for your consideration.

-In addition, counties selected election reforms as their top legislative priority for 2021 and, more specifically, renew our call for additional pre-canvassing time, as well as request to move back the mail-in application deadline to 15 days prior to an election.
-With these two changes, counties believe that a large portion of the challenging circumstances we faced in 2020 could be resolved.
+In addition, counties selected election reforms as their top legislative priority for 2021, which includes a renewed call for additional pre-canvassing time, as well as a recommendation to move back the mail-in ballot application deadline to 15 days prior to an election.
+Counties believe that making these two changes would resolve a substantial portion of the challenging circumstances we faced in 2020.